-Students completing a degree in Actuarial Science have the option of completing either a Bachelor of Arts (BA) or a Bachelor of Science (BS).
+Students admitted before Autumn 2022 completing a degree in Actuarial Science have the option of completing either a Bachelor of Arts (BA) or a Bachelor of Science (BS).
 This choice does not change the major program requirements.
-The difference between earning a BA or a BS lies within the General Education (GE) coursework a student must complete as a part of their undergraduate degree.
-Information about GE requirements can be found on The College of Arts and Sciences Advising and Academic Services.
+The difference between earning a BA or a BS lies within the General Education (GE-L) coursework a student must complete as a part of their undergraduate degree.

 All Actuarial Science Majors